 I genuinely believe that addressing my liver and gallbladder as the root cause of my SIBO was the silver lining for my ultimate success in healing SIBO.

 The number one email I receive from people trying to heal from SIBO is I have had my gallbladder removed, and now I have SIBO.
-I also commonly hear, I don’t digest my fats well, I have a sluggish gallbladder, experience constipation, and have been diagnosed with SIBO.
-Optimizing antimicrobial bile flow is a crucial component to healing SIBO naturally.
+I also commonly hear I don’t digest my fats well, I have a sluggish gallbladder, experience constipation, and have been diagnosed with SIBO.
+Optimizing antimicrobial bile flow is a crucial component of healing SIBO naturally.